How to Choose the Right Resistor for Your First Arduino Project

 - Gold tolerance = ±5 %

-That gives 2 × 10 + 2 × 1 = 22 × 10 = 220 Ω. If you’re still fuzzy, keep a small cheat sheet on your desk.
-I keep a laminated “Resistor Color Chart” taped to my workbench—no more guessing games.
+That gives 2 × 10 + 2 = 22, then ×10 = 220 Ω. If the colors still feel fuzzy, keep a tiny cheat sheet on your desk.
+I have a laminated “Resistor Color Chart” taped to my workbench—no more guessing games.

 When to Use a Variable Resistor

-A potentiometer (pot) is a variable resistor you can turn with a knob.
-It’s handy when you want to experiment with brightness or sensor thresholds without swapping parts.
-For a simple LED dimmer, a 10 kΩ pot wired as a voltage divider works fine.
-Just remember that the Arduino pin still sees the full 5 V, so you still need a fixed resistor in series to protect the LED.
+A potentiometer (or pot) is a variable resistor you can turn with a knob.
+It’s perfect for experimenting with brightness or sensor thresholds without swapping parts.
+For a simple LED dimmer, wire a 10 kΩ pot as a voltage divider and place a fixed resistor in series with the LED to protect the pin.
+The pot lets you sweep the voltage, but the fixed resistor still guards against excess current.
+You can also follow a simple LED dimmer circuit using common resistors for a quick prototype.

 - Know your LED’s forward voltage – check the datasheet or use the typical values above.